thebrettd/Jumbletron/README.md

 Code is included for 2 different algorithms, but the program currently will only execute the second algorithm, which performed better for longer input strings.

+# Usage

+javac Main.java
+java Main

+# Glossary

 ### Jumbletron

-An Interface for objects which can solve word jumbles.
-Input is a dictionary of valid words.
+An Interface for objects which can solve word jumbles

 public Set<String> solve(String input)